Residency Program Staff

 - Dr. Moben Mirza, Assistant Professor, joined the department as faculty in July 2010, after he completed a fellowship in urologic oncology at the University of Kansas.
 He completed his urology residency at the University of New Mexico in Albuquerque.
 Dr. Mirza specializes in the treatment of genitourinary malignancies including prostate, bladder, kidney, testicular, and penile cancers.
 He performs open, endoscopic, laparoscopic, and robotic surgeries.

-- Dr. Priya Padmanabham, Assistant Professor, is our newest faculty member joining our program on September 1, 2010.
+- Dr. Priya Padmanabham, Assistant Professor, joined our program on September, 2010.
 She completed her residency in Urology at the New York Medical Center and a fellowship in female urology and pelvic reconstruction in the Department of Urology at Vanderbilt University in Nashville, Tennessee.
 Her principle interests include female voiding dysfunction and male urethral reconstruction.

 - Dr. John Gatti, board certified in urology, is also on staff at the Children's Mercy Hospital.
 He completed a pediatric urology fellowship at Emory University in Atlanta after completing his urology residency at the University of Utah Health Sciences Center in Salt Lake City.
 Dr. Gatti also serves as the Medical Director of the Spinal Defects Clinic at the Kansas University Hospital.

 - Drs.
-Murphy and Gatti provide full-time pediatric urology coverage at the Kansas University Hospital.
+Murphy and Gatti, both provide full-time pediatric urology coverage at the Kansas University Hospital.
 They actively participate in the teaching of our residents and supervise their rotation while at Children's Mercy Hospital.

 - Dr. Ernesto Lopez-Corona is the Chief of Urology at the VA Medical Center in Kansas City, Missouri.
 He is responsible for the daily supervision of the urology residents at the KCVA during outpatient clinics, ward rounds, and in the operating room along with the KU urology faculty.
 He completed his urology oncology fellowship at the Memorial Sloan-Kettering Cancer Center in New York City.
 He has many years of clinical experience both in the U.S. and internationally prior to coming to the VA Medical Center.
 He is an outstanding teacher and provides our residents with excellent training.